To whom are we beautiful as we go?

 I thought about children with dysentery.

-I was loosing motor control.
+I was losing motor control.
 Or volition.
 Or both.

 “Casey,” I said.
 “Casey.”